 - Cooler with Frozen Ice Packs: 24 hours at 59 °F (15 °C)

 - Refrigerator: Up to 8 days at 39 °F or lower (4 °C)

 - Freezer: Up to 6 months at 4 °F or lower (-18 °C)

 It can be difficult to know how much milk to store at first, especially as you are getting used to your baby’s feeding habits, however, here at Elvie we find mom’s normally pump around 3-4oz a sitting.
 These smaller quantities can be stored easily and thawed quickly and can also be combined if needed.

-It is totally normal for breast milk to separate when stored in the fridge or whilst it has been frozen, or to be thin with a bluish, yellowish or even brownish color.
+It is totally normal for breast milk to separate when stored in the fridge or whilst it has been frozen, or to be thin with a bluish, yellowish or even brownish colour.
 However, if your milk has a strong rancid smell or continues to separate even when swirled - whether straight from the fridge or after thawing - it is likely it has gone off and you should not give it to your baby.